komoto48g/mwxlib/README.md

 :memo: At the first startup, it takes some time to collect module information and create a dictionary file.
 The collected module name is used for completion at the time of input in the shell.
 (If you start the shell while pressing [C-S-], the dictionary file will be recreated)

+As you are diving into the python process, you can watch, inspect, and debug the target.

+Enjoy diving!

 ### Uninstalling
 ```